osuushi/osuushi.github.com/_posts/2012-3-19-smoothjsdemo.md

 Drawing code in a hit test function?
 What's going on here?

-This is actually a fairly well-known trick that's good to know if you're ever doing hit testing on a graphical element that can't be approximated by a simple rectangle or other primitive shape.
+This is a trick that's good to know if you're ever doing hit testing on a graphical element that can't be approximated by a simple rectangle or other primitive shape.

-What we're doing is drawing each curve segment as before into an invisible canvas, and then seeing if the pixel we care about has been drawn into.
+What we're doing is drawing each curve segment as before into an invisible canvas, and then seeing if the pixel under the mouse has been drawn into.
+If it has, then that segment was clicked.
+If it hasn't, then that segment was not clicked.
+Note that we don't have to clear the canvas after each segment.

 By varying the line width, we can change the precision with which the user must click on the path.
 A line width of 20 gives the user a nice 10 pixel radius to click on.
+A line width of 1 would require the user to click exactly on the line.

 A side note: the above implementation of the hit test is not very efficient.
 You can achieve the same result with a 1x1 pixel canvas by using transforms.
 That code is harder to understand